 Average the absorbency duplicates for all standards, controls and patients.
 Subtract the averaged reagent blank absorbency from each of the averages obtained above.
 This yields the net absorbance (Abs.).

-Construct the standard curve by plotting the net absorbance (y-axis) ersus the concentration of the galactose standards (x-axis) using linear graph paper and a weighted linear cure fit.
+Construct the standard curve by plotting the net absorbance (y-axis) versus the concentration of the galactose standards (x-axis) using linear graph paper and a weighted linear cure fit.
 This yields the standard curve.
 Using the standard curve, determine the galactose concentration of each patient sample.
 Read patient samples (Abs - Blank) directly off cure as mg/dL galactose in whole blood.
-A sample and calibration cure are provided in section XI.

 Computer-assisted data reduction may be used to calculate results.
-A weighted linear curve fit using a Blank subtract is recommended.
+A weighted linear curve fit using a Blank subtracts is recommended.
 To program your automated data reduction system, please contact your software manufacturer.
 For additional information on the Iso-Data reduction systems used at DRG International, Inc., please contact the Technical Service Department at (908) 233-2079.

-Unit conversion (mg/dL to mmol/L): To convert mg/dL to mmol/L, multiply by 0.056.
+Unit conversion (mg/dL to mmol/L):

+To convert mg/dL to mmol/L, multiply by 0.056.

 To convert mmol/L to mg/dL, multiply by 18 or divide by 0.056.